open-resources/dash_curriculum/_sources/part4/chapter13.md

 ## 13.1 Introduction

-Let's kick off with a simple examplary app where for a selected country we want to display the life expectation over the years as a scatter plot.
+Let's kick off with a simple app where for a selected country we want to display the life expectation over the years as a scatter plot.
 To better understand how a growing data set affects the app performance we duplicate the underlying data set by a value of our choice using a range slider.
 With the growth of the underlying data set also the data points in the scatter plot will be resized.
 Last, we use the `datetime` package to stop the time our app is loading.
 All in all, we receive the following app:
 #### [ADD GIF, THAT SHOWS THE APP IN ACTION SELECTING THREE DIFFERENT VALUES IN THE RANGE SLIDER]

 ````{dropdown} See the code